tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 python view_password_recovery.py --recovery-file <PATH-TO-BOX>/subject-a/recovered_samsung_passwords_phpbb.json --labels-file <PATH-TO-BOX>/subject-a/samsung_passwords_labels.json
 ```
-This command will print the following.
+This command prints the following.
 ```
 Found: naarf666 (rank 6), pva81-ph (rank 1), .sagara. (rank 1), 8b7ce7df (rank 1), tutuphpbb (rank 1), williame (rank 4)
 Not Found: function84 , p5ych0#7 , chevy_1954 , bubba?51879
 Recovery Accuracy: 60.0000% (6 / 10)
 ```
-Note that you can change the recovery file to any of the password recovery files in the Google Drive folder.
-The script also works on benchmarks, although it is less useful due to the large number of strings.
-Further, this script will also work on web searches.
+Note that you can change the `--recovery-file` to any of the password or web search recovery files in the Google Drive folder.
+The script also works on benchmarks, although it will not print the exact strings to space reasons.

 The command below shows an example of printing the credit card recovery results for `subject-a`.
 The example assumes you have run the credit card recovery for this subject.
 Otherwise, replace the input paths with the precomputed results from the Google Drive folder.
 ```
 python view_credit_card_recovery.py --recovery-file <PATH-TO-BOX>/subject-a/recovered_credit_card_details.json --labels-file <PATH-TO-BOX>/subject-a/credit_card_details_labels.json
 ```
-The result looks as follows (as printed to the terminal).
+The printed output looks as follows.
+A rank of `-1` means `Not Found`.
 ```
 Target: CCN -> 2295229331701537, CVV -> 043, Month -> 07, Year -> 26, ZIP -> 10305
 Ranks: CCN -> 11, CVV -> 4, Month -> 1, Year -> 1, ZIP -> 1, Overall -> 251